Courtesy photo Webshots

 “She was the life of the party…never see her grumpy…always willing to help everybody,” her husband said.

 Gene Jauron said he felt there were still many clues to be followed up on, and believed they met the killer at the garage sale before the murder.
-The man, he said, paid for a dresser that day but never came back for it.
-He said the same man told him he worked at an area packing plant.

-As for the alleged red car in the driveway, Jauron said they were clues he’d like to see tackled in a cold case crime unit.
+As for the red car in the driveway, Jauron said they were clues he’d like to see tackled in a cold case crime unit.
 He also believed someone in Siouxland knew what happened.

 “Somebody around here knows,” he told KTIV’s Lanzourakis in the 2005 interview.
 “He would have had to have been the most horrible bloody mess you ever seen in your life.
 All I can do is hope they get him.”